 After you have been assessed as being eligible, how long it takes to get a Home Care Package depends on what package level you are eligible for.

-The expected wait time for approved Home Care Package levels to become available is:
+For people with a medium priority, the expected wait time for an approved Home Care Package is:

 |Package level||Approximate wait time|